-- To receive and adopt the Audited Financial Statements for the financial year ended 31 December 2022 together with the Directors' Statement and the Auditors' Report. - 2.
-To approve the payment of Directors' fees of S\$123,000 for the financial year Resolution 2 ended 31 December 2022.
-(2021: S\$123,000) - To re-elect Dr Chung Tang Fong who is retiring by rotation pursuant to Article 91 Resolution 3 of the Company's Constitution and being eligible, offers himself for re-election.
-(Explanatory Note 1) - To re-elect Mr Chia Chor Leong who is retiring by rotation pursuant to Article 91 of the Company's Constitution and being eligible, offer himself for re-election.
-(Explanatory Note 1) - 5.
-To re-appoint Messrs BDO LLP as the auditors of the Company and to authorise Resolution 5 the Directors to fix their remuneration.
+1. To receive and adopt the Audited Financial Statements for the financial year ended 31 December 2021 and the Directors' Statement together with the Auditors' Report.

+2. To declare a first and final one-tier tax exempt dividend of S\$0.0045 per ordinary share for the year ended 31 December 2021.

+(Explanatory Note 1)

+3. To approve the payment of Directors' fees of S\$123,000 for the financial year Resolution 3 ended 31 December 2021.
+(2020: S\$123,000)

+4. To re-elect Mr Pan Shun Ming who is retiring by rotation pursuant to Article 91 of the Company's Constitution and being eligible, offers himself for re-election.

+(Explanatory Note 2)

+5. To re-elect Mr Chen Xiang Zhi who is retiring by rotation pursuant to Article 91 of the Company's Constitution and being eligible, offer himself for re-election.

+(Explanatory Note 2)

+6. To re-appoint Messrs BDO LLP as the auditors of the Company and to authorise Resolution 6 the Directors to fix their remuneration.